-Pre-op Class lets you ask questions of the El Camino Hospital joint replacement experts - nurses, therapists, pharmacists and case managers.
-We want you to be well-informed, so you can take an active role in your recovery.
+Pre-Op Class lets you ask questions of our joint replacement experts - nurses, therapists, pharmacists and case managers.
+We want you to be well informed, so you can take an active role in your recovery.
 But we don't want you to do it alone.
 Bring a devoted caregiver to class - like a friend or family member.
 Their personal support and practical help will benefit you greatly during recovery.
 So, please bring them to class.